paulnblacklock/falcon-mcp/docs/architecture_decisions.md

 1. It required function calls in the `__init__.py` file, which is not a common Python pattern
 2. Adding new modules required remembering to register them explicitly
 3. The server needed to import BaseModule to use `__subclasses__()` for discovery
-4. The explicit import of `src.modules` in server.py created a non-standard import pattern
+4. The explicit import of `falcon_mcp.modules` in server.py created a non-standard import pattern

 ### Decision